-The value of free reserves held by the Academy, including the GAG and excluding the pension reserve, amount $\pm 3,269,555$ to and details of how this figure is derived are provided within the financial review section.
+The value of free reserves held by the Academy, including the GAG and excluding the pension reserve, amount to £3,537,047 and details of how this figure is derived are provided within the financial review section.

 The Trustees have a reserves policy and are responsible for determining the level of financial reserves to be carried forward at the end of any financial period.
-They have delegated the monitoring of potential period end reserves to the finance, estates and audit committee as part of its terms of reference.
+They have delegated the monitoring of potential period end reserves to the finance & general purposes committee as part of its terms of reference.